EstebanForge/codex-hub/README.md

-# mAIestro: Codex-Hub for LLMs
+# Codex-Hub for LLMs

 <p align="center">
    <img src="https://i.imgur.com/dYrqu3v.gif" />
 </p>

-My personal workflow and knowledge base to work with LLM models on VSCode with Copilot, Windsurf and/or Cline, Roo Code, Kilo Code.
+My personal workflow and knowledge base to work with LLM models on VSCode with Copilot, Windsurf and/or Cline.

-These base instructions are tailored to be used in projects that use WordPress and some stack of choice.
+These base instructions are tailored to be used in projects that use PHP, WordPress and some other stack of choice.

 The contents of these files will change over time.
 No changelog will be provided.
 No time for that, I'm sorry.